kyverno/website/content/en/policies/pod-security/restricted/require-non-root-groups/require-non-root-groups.md

 ---
-type: "docs"
-title: Require Non Root Groups
+title: "Require Non Root Groups"
-linkTitle: Require Non Root Groups
-weight: 36
+category: Pod Security Standards (Restricted)
+policyType: "validate"
 description: >
     Containers should be forbidden from running with a root primary or supplementary GID.
 ---